telerik/blazor-docs/components/grid/templates/filter.md

 * `FilterAsync` - applies the defined filters in the Filter Menu to the Grid component.
 * `ClearFilterAsync` - clears the applied filters.

-You can store a reference to each column's context in a field in the view-model, so you can reference it from event handlers in the standard C# code, instead of passing it as a nargument to lambdas in the markup only.
+You can store a reference to each column's context in a field in the view-model, so you can reference it from event handlers in the standard C# code, instead of passing it as an argument to lambdas in the markup only.
 You can also pass the context as a Parameter to your own separate filter component to reduce clutter in the main grid markup and code.

 ### Examples